-Under the Council's Constitution, the Chief Executive is the Head of the Paid Service and has delegated authority to appoint, dismiss and determine pay for all employees except where this function is specifically delegated to Members under the constitution or by law.
+Under the Council's Constitution, the Chief Executive is the Head of the Paid

+Service and has delegated authority to appoint, dismiss and determine pay for all employees except where this function is specifically delegated to Members under the constitution or by law.
 The Chief Executive has authorised certain other officers to appoint and dismiss certain staff.

 Full Council appoints Members to a politically balanced committee called the Senior Management Employment Committee (SMEC).
-This committee has authority to
+This committee has authority to:

-- to recommend to Full Council the appointment of the Head of the Paid Service - to appoint and dismiss Chief and Deputy Chief Officers (other than the Chief Executive, the s151 officer and the monitoring officer) this may be through the appointment of sub-committees of three Members to deal with particular appointments, dismissals or appeals or through authorising the Chief Executive or his nominee to deal with a particular appointment or dismissal; - to consider and approve the recommendations of the Chief Executive and the Leader of the Council in respect of unconsolidated payments (if made) for the Chief Executive and Executive Directors□ - to determine pay levels for Chief and Deputy Chief Officers including market supplements and retention payments (which may only be made in exceptional circumstances).
+- recommend to Full Council the appointment of the Head of the Paid Service - appoint and dismiss Chief and Deputy Chief Officers (other than the Chief Executive, the s151 officer and the monitoring officer) this may be through the appointment of sub-committees of three Members to deal with particular appointments, dismissals or appeals or through authorising the Chief Executive or his nominee to deal with a particular appointment or dismissal - consider and approve the recommendations of the Chief Executive and the Leader of the Council in respect of unconsolidated payments (if made) for the Chief Executive and Executive Directors - determine pay levels for Chief and Deputy Chief Officers including market supplements and retention payments (which may only be made in exceptional circumstances).

-The Committee can delegate functions relating to Layer 2 employees (Directors and Heads of Service) to a Sub-Committee which is a politically balanced group of elected councillors.
+The Committee can delegate functions relating to Layer 2 employees (Directors and Heads of Service) to a Sub-Committee.